keerthivasansa/mongo-backup/README.md

 ## Core

+What you need for this Script to work
+* Complete Mongo Community Edition installed / Atleast the Database Tools which you can get here : https://www.mongodb.com/try/download/database-tools
 What you can use this Script for
 * Creating Backups with the timestamp as the folder name
 * Restoring those backups with a script